Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Result and Discussion

+The temporal variation of the diffusion coefficients in the early time regime is attributed to the anomalous diffusion behavior induced by both the propulsion velocity and the particle's anisotropy.
+As depicted in fig.(\ref{fig56}) during the transient time regime, the diffusion coefficient initially maintains a constant value for a very brief period.
+However, as time progresses, a time-dependent behavior emerges.
+This is because, in the transient time regime, the particle's dynamics exhibit diffusive behavior for an extremely short duration.
+Subsequently, as time evolves, the particle's dynamics shift towards super-diffusion until $t\approx D_\theta^{-1}$, leading to a time dependency of diffusion coefficients.
+Furthermore, in the long time regime, the dynamics revert to purely diffusive behavior, characterized by an effective diffusion coefficient $D_{eff}$.

-For $v_0\neq 0$, we can see from Eq.(\ref{eqn:msd1}) and (\ref{eqn:msd2}) the third and fourth terms consist $v_0$, so these terms will contribute.
+For ABP propulsion velocity $v_0$ has a finite value.
+Therefore, we can see from Eq.(\ref{eqn:diff_x}) and (\ref{eqn:diff_y}) the third and fourth terms consist $v_0$, so these terms will also additionally contribute.
 At $t \ll D_\theta^{-1}$, Eq.(\ref{eqn:diff_x}) and (\ref{eqn:diff_y}) become $D_{11}=D_\parallel$ and $D_{22}=D_\perp$ as we expand the exponential terms up to first order for the initial orientational angle $\theta_0=0$.

-In \cref{fig:Diff_D_time_v} we have shown the time variation of diffusion coefficients for an active ellipsoidal particle.
+In fig.(\ref{fig:Diff_D_time_v2}) we have shown the time variation of diffusion coefficients for an active ellipsoidal particle.
 These results match with our analytical results.
-At $ t \ll D_\theta^{-1}$ we see a similar variation as we see for the particle with $v_0=0$ in \cref{fig:Diff_free}.
-This can be seen from our analytical expression in Eq.(\ref{eqn:diff_x}) and (\ref{eqn:diff_y}), where the exponential terms can be expanded up to the first order, and we get Eq.(\ref{eqn:diff_f1}) and (\ref{eqn:diff_f2}).
-But as time increases, this behavior deflects.
-In \cref{fig:Diff_D_time_v} we can see how diffusion coefficients vary with time for different values of propulsion velocity $v_0$.
-We can see from the \cref{fig:Diff_D_time_v} that with $v_0=2$, the variation of the diffusion coefficient is much greater than the lower propulsion velocities.
+In fig.(\ref{fig:Diff_D_time_v}) we can see how diffusion coefficients vary with time for different values of propulsion velocity $v_0$.
+We can see from the fig.(\ref{fig:Diff_D_time_v}) that with $v_0=2$, the variation of the diffusion coefficient is much greater than the lower propulsion velocities.